M66B/FairEmail/FAQ.md

 Note that messages can be previewed only when the message text was downloaded.
 Larger message texts are not downloaded by default on metered (generally mobile) networks.
-You can change this in the advanced options.
+You can change this in the settings.

 If the list of addresses is long, you can collapse the addresses section with the *less* icon at the top of the addresses section.